Diheng/HPC_imaging/docs/index.md

 ### Group-level QC with MRIQC and QMTools

-### Comparison to an aggretated sample with QMTools
+### Comparison to an aggregated sample with QMTools